Overjet or Overbite? Find Out What’s Causing Your Discomfort and How to Fix It

 Some insurance plans may cover part of the cost, so it’s worth checking your policy to see what’s included.

-Cost factors for overbite and overjet treatments
+Cost Factors for overbite and overjet treatments

 Lifestyle Adjustments